arjunumenon/teamsfx-deploymentready/README.md

 # Overview of the Deployable Teams Template

-The objective of this repository is to provide a template for building a deployable Teams application.
-This respository has a folder named `deploy-scripts` which contains the scripts to deploy the application to Azure.
+The objective of this repository is to provide a template for building a deployable Teams application which is build using Teams Toolkit for Visual Studio Code.
+This will be useful for scenarios where you need to deploy project built on Teams Toolkit from a different environment than the one where it was built.
+For deploying the files, you do not need to install Visual Studio Code or Teams Toolkit.
+We just need PowerShell and TeamsFx CLI installed on the machine.
+More details are given in [Pre-requisite section](#prerequisites).

+This respository has a folder named `deploy-scripts` inside the Teams Toolkit Project Folder which contains the scripts to deploy the application to Azure.
 The `deploy-scripts` folder contains the following files:

 1. script-delete-all-buildfiles.ps1
 2. script-deploy-azurefunction.ps1